rudy35hernandez/nodela/README.md

 ## How it's made!
 **Tech used:** HTML, CSS, Javascript, Express.js, Node.js, EJS, MongoDb, Mongoose

+## Optimizations

+So far the app allows users to post stories, look at the feed for all users' stories, and you can click on each story individually to visit its page and leave a comment for the post.
+I will add a like button for stories in the near future, and there will also be some visual changes to the comment and story divs.

 Fractal by HTML5 UP
 html5up.net | @ajlkn